 The District also restricts parents' and/or visitors' use of cellular, radio, and other telecommunication devices to appropriate areas to be used only in such instances in which either an emergency exists or the use of the device is not disruptive to the ongoing activity.
-Parents or visitors who violate this policy may be asked to leave the school building.
+Violators of this policy may be asked to leave the school building.